Gangs of Godavari

 Gangs of Godavari is a 2024 Indian Telugu-language action crime drama film written and directed by Krishna Chaitanya.
 It is being produced by Naga Vamsi and Sai Soujanya under Sithara Entertainments and Fortune Four Cinemas.
 The film features Vishwak Sen, Anjali and Neha Shetty in lead roles.

 Gangs of Godavari was theatrically released on 31 May 2024.
+Despite receiving negative reviews from critics and audiences, it was a commercial success at the box office.